-Huskies pitchers shut out Kentucky in first game of super regional
+Huskies pitchers shut out Kentucky in first game of NCAA softball super regional

 Same formula, same result.

-Senior pitcher Taran Alvelo got the second-ranked Huskies started against Kentucky and sophomore Gabbie Plain finished them off.
+Senior pitcher Taran Alvelo got the second-ranked Huskies started against Kentucky and sophomore Gabbie Plain finished the Wildcats off.

-With the stakes much higher this time, the two combined on a five-hitter, and Morganne Flores hit her fourth homer in three games, leading UW to a 3-0 win over Kentucky on Friday night at Husky Softball Stadium in the opener of the best-of-three super regional.
+With the stakes much higher this time, the two combined on a five-hitter, and Morganne Flores hit her fourth homer in three games, leading UW to a hard-fought 3-0 win over Kentucky on Friday night at Husky Softball Stadium in the opener of the best-of-three super regional.

+“Everybody is even at this point and you are going to have to fight for every single thing you get,” said UW coach Heather Tarr.

 Three months ago at a tournament in California, the Huskies beat Kentucky 4-2, with Alvelo coming one out from a shutout.
 When Alvelo got into trouble, Plain got the final out with the potential tying run at the plate.